tckelly6397/turtleProgram/README.md

 # Turtle program
 ## Overview
-A desktop application based on the Electron framework using Three.js and WebSocket to execute.
+A desktop application based on the Electron framework using Three.js as the renderer and WebSocket to communicate.
 Uses data from clients to visualize and interact with a game.
 Using an AI system the turtles can do complex tasks.

 ## Inspired by
 https://www.youtube.com/watch?v=pwKRbsDbxqc&t=1682s